Quarry Loop Trail─Lord Hill Park Trail is a cut above

 Good to know: dog-friendly, kid-friendly, snow-free winter hiking

 Snohomish County’s largest county park, nearly 1500-acre Lord Hill Regional Park acts as a giant green wedge between bustling Monroe and the city of Snohomish.
-A land of heavily forested slopes, lush ravines, basaltic outcroppings, wetland ponds, and a wild undeveloped stretch of the Snohomish River; Lord Hill is a haven not only for wildlife, but for 100,000s of folks living nearby.
+A land of heavily forested slopes, lush ravines, wetland ponds, and a wild undeveloped stretch of the Snohomish River; Lord Hill is a haven not only for wildlife, but for thousands of folks living nearby.
 But despite its close proximity to the state’s main urban corridor, Lord Hill rarely gets crowded.
-And with more than 30 miles of trails (many unofficial and in the process of being closed or rehabilitated) and several more miles of old woods roads, this property provides countless hiking options.
+And with more than 30 miles of trails and several more miles of old woods roads, this property provides countless hiking and trail running options.

-Your route passes by some mature cedars and firs eventually coming to the old quarry.
-Pass beneath cut ledges now quickly being reclaimed by greenery before coming to an old rusting steam shovel and small shack.
+The Quarry Loop with a jut along Beaver Lodge Pond makes for a nice short hike.
+From the parking lot locate the Steamshovel Trail diverging left just before the gated South Entrance Road.
+It’s a short stiff climb to the old quarry and the loop.
+Pass cut ledges now being reclaimed by greenery before coming to an old rusting steam shovel and small shack.
 The way then turns northward climbing steeply up a lush ravine.
 There are good views south over the river and rolling countryside.
 Soon come to a small wetland created by an old earthen dam since breached.
 Bear right and come to a junction.